sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ## Diffuse Lighting

 Remember the normal vectors that were included with our model?
 We're finally going to use them.
 Normals represent the direction a surface is facing.
 By comparing the normal of a fragment with a vector pointing to a light source, we get a value of how light/dark that fragment should be.
-We compare the vector be using the dot product to get the cosine of the angle between them.
+We compare the vector using the dot product to get the cosine of the angle between them.

 ![./normal_diagram.png](./normal_diagram.png)